Student Debt Relief Private Loans Informational, Commercial

 Preluger opposed any suggestion that the substantive question doctrine applied to the loan forgiveness program.
 Unlike previous cases in which the court has applied the doctrine, he suggested, the Department of Education “is not asserting extravagant regulatory authority that it does not possess.”
 In addition, he added, the loan forgiveness program does not involve the department’s regulatory authority.
 Instead, in the HERO Act, Congress gave the department broad authority to provide benefits to borrowers.

-See also American Express Loan BusinessCommercial
+See also Student Loan SettlementInformational

 Alito was skeptical of Preluger’s efforts to draw a line between regulatory programs and benefit programs.
 “To distinguish between benefit programs and other programs, it seems that when it comes to administering benefit programs, a trillion dollars here, a trillion dollars there, doesn’t really make that much of a difference to Congress.”